Tips For Smoking Meat

 And if you wan't more info on grilling temp, check out the answers to the age old question - Hot & Fast vs Low & Slow from Pitmaster Ryan!

-Setting Up The Grill Or Smokerpellet grill, smoker, bbq smoker
+Setting Up The Grill Or Smoker

 Before you start smoking meat, you need to make sure your grill or smoker is set up correctly.
 If you're using a charcoal grill, start by adding the desired amount of charcoal.
 Once your charcoal is in place, light it and wait for it to burn down until it's covered with a layer of gray ash.
 Make sure to spread the coals evenly for best results when cooking.